-In Type 2 diabetes, insulin-producing beta cells become exhausted over time and stop working properly.
+In type 2 diabetes, insulin-producing beta cells become exhausted over time and stop working properly.
 Dr Leclerc wants to know if a particular molecule – called sorcin – can protect beta cells against this exhaustion and keep them healthy.

 Background to research

-Dr Leclerc aims to work out exactly how beta cells stop working properly in Type 2 diabetes (when high levels of fat and sugar are available), and how to stop this from happening.
+Dr Leclerc aims to work out exactly how beta cells stop working properly in type 2 diabetes (when high levels of fat and sugar are available), and how to stop this from happening.
 Specifically, she wants to understand the role of sorcin in beta cell health, studying beta cells in the lab to follow sorcin’s activities and find out what it does and what it interacts with.

 Potential benefit to people with diabetes

-At Diabetes UK we want to find ways to stop Type 2 diabetes from progressing.
-While available Type 2 diabetes treatments can control blood glucose levels, scientists are still looking for ways to keep beta cells healthy.
+At Diabetes UK we want to find ways to stop type 2 diabetes from progressing.
+While available type 2 diabetes treatments can control blood glucose levels, scientists are still looking for ways to keep beta cells healthy.

 This is one approach that could stop type 2 diabetes from progressing in the future, and this important research could inform the development of future treatments to do this.